P-p-H-d/mlib/README.md

 The third argument of the macro is optional and is the oplist to use.
 See below for more information.

+Notice you call the function ending with `_clear` to clear the object.
+Clearing for the library means drop (or free or destruct) the container's allocated memory.
+It is its destructor.

 You could replace `LIST_DEF` by `ARRAY_DEF` to change the kind of container (an array instead of a linked list) without changing the code below: the generated interface